lofar-astron/factor/docs/source/parset.rst

     chunk_size_sec
         Size of time chunks in seconds (default = 2400; minimum allowed value is 1200).
-Generally, the number of chunks should be at least the number of available CPUs.
-To prevent Factor from chunking the data, set this value to be larger than the length of the longest dataset (in this case, Factor will not make copies of the files but will instead make symbolic links to them instead, so please make backup copies yourself).
+Ideally, the number of chunks should be evenly divisible by the total number of CPUs available to each direction (e.g., if you want to process 2 directions in parallel and have 24 CPUS in total = 12 per direction, you should set the chunk size to produce 12 chunks).
+To prevent Factor from chunking the data, set this value to be larger than the length of the longest dataset (in this case, Factor will not make copies of the files but will make symbolic links to them instead, so please make backup copies yourself)

     interactive
         Use interactive mode (default = ``False``).
 Factor will ask for confirmation of